 The major in Spanish is one of the most popular majors at Vanderbilt.
 Few universities in North America offer students such a wide range of courses at the undergraduate level, and Vanderbilt students take full advantage of the extensive course offerings in Hispanic and Luso-Brazilian studies.
 Students in the Department of Spanish and Portuguese often double-major and combine interests in other areas with their linguistic and cultural studies.

 The Vanderbilt University Department of Spanish and Portuguese offers a wide range of courses in the language, literature, and culture of Spain and Spanish America, as well as Portuguese and Catalan.

-Sample Spanish classes from the 2016-2017 year include: Advanced Conversation, Spanish for Business and Economics, Phonology, Morphology and Syntax, Translation and Interpretation, Spanish Civilization, Literature of the Spanish Golden Age, Spanish Realism, Spanish Literature from 1900 to the Present, Film and Recent Cultural Trends in Spain, Spanish American Literature from 1900 to the Present, Afro-Hispanic Literature, Literature and Medicine, and The Contemporary Novel.
+Sample Spanish classes from the 2017-2018 year include: Advanced Conversation, Spanish for Business and Economics, Phonology, Morphology and Syntax, Translation and Interpretation, Spanish Civilization, Literature of the Spanish Golden Age, Spanish Realism, Spanish Literature from the Enlightenment to 1900, Film and Recent Cultural Trends in Spain, Spanish American Literature from 1900 to the Present, Development of the Short Story, Literature and Medicine, and Spanish American Literature of the Boom.